angarita-dev/angarita-dev/README.md

 ## About me 😄

 Hey!
-I'm Juan (he/him) passionate about programming and tech in general, developing software solutions since 18 years old.
+I'm Juan (he/him) I'm passionate about programming and tech in general, developing professional software solutions since 18 years old.

 ## Some stats 📈